 After almost three years of relationship building, I finally let Grady know I wanted to do a painting of him and asked if I could take his photograph?
 At first he was upset, thinking I was being like a tourist who simply wanted to take a photograph of a street attraction.
 Thankfully his friend Amit Patel, who ran the little convenience item shack on the corner, helped Grady understand that I was an artist and I wanted to paint his portrait.
 After being assured, Grady calmed down and was a willing model.
 I took his picture in the McDonalds on the corner there.

-When I took it out onto the sidewalk to show Grady, he was delighted and told me “You can't ever sell this painting, this is the one that is going to make you famous”.
+After completing the painting, I took it out on the sidewalk to show Grady.
+He was delighted and told me “You can’t ever sell this painting, this is the one that is going to make you famous”.
 Many of Grady’s friends on the street gathered to see the painting.
-The excitement was tangible and felt like a mini festival of street friends, I will always
+The excitement was tangible and felt like a mini festival of street friends, I will always remember it.